The LibreMesh configuration is done by /etc/config/lime-* files, following this scheme:

 ### WiFi specific band options

 config lime-wifi-band '2ghz' # Settings in this section applies for all radios in '2ghz' (or '5ghz') band.
-And take presedence over 'lime wifi' section
+And take precedence over 'lime wifi' section

 option channel '11'